Make A Wish Foundation

 Yesterday, my cell phone rang, and I didn’t answer it.
-I do not answer numbers I do not recognize, as I know it is probably a telemarketer and I do not want to deal with that.
-If it is someone that *needs* me, that is not a telemarketer, I know they will leave me a message.
+I do not answer numbers I do not recognize, as I know it is probably a telemarketer, and I do not want to deal with that.
+If someone needs me that is not a telemarketer, I know they will leave me a message.
 Little did I know it was the coordinator for the Make A Wish Foundation.

-I checked my message and I realized that I truly needed to speak to this person.
+I checked my message and realized that I genuinely needed to speak to this person.
 Hesitantly, I called back because, on one side, I didn’t want to hear what she had to say.
 On the other hand, I did want to hear what she had to say.
-I’m sure I’m not the only person to ever think/feel that.
+I’m sure I’m not the only person ever to think/feel that.

 This lady was from the MAKE A WISH foundation.
-I had, on a whim, filled out the info for this foundation to see if Hunter qualified.
-Sadly, I thought that kids, who had cancer or were terminally ill, got to make a wish for a final trip for them and their families before Jesus called them home.
+I had, on a whim, filled out the info for this foundation to see if H qualified.
+Sadly, I thought that kids, who had cancer or were terminally ill, got to make a wish for a final trip for themselves and their families before Jesus called them home.

 Times Have Changed

 Times have changed.
-The Make A Wish foundation still does that for terminally ill kiddoes but now (they may have always done this, but it is new to me) they extend this wish to kids who have life-altering diseases.
-I had to check my pride, my sanity, and my not admitting that he has a life-altering disease to fill this paperwork out.
+The Make A Wish foundation still does that for terminally ill kiddoes, but now (they may have always done this, but it is new to me), they extend this wish to kids with life-altering diseases.
+I had to check my pride and sanity and not admit that he has a life-altering illness to complete this paperwork.
 Sadly, I cried through the whole thing.
-I kept thinking maybe he isn’t as bad as I think he is.
-Maybe this is just an “it will pass” type thing.
+Maybe he isn’t as bad as I think he is.
+Perhaps this is just an “it will pass” type thing.

-Then I heard the words “your son is medically fragile.”
-I heard the words “the longer he stays symptomatic, the more permanent brain damage is done.”
+Then I heard the words, “your son is medically fragile.”
+I listened to the words, “the longer he stays symptomatic, the more permanent brain damage is done.”
 Next was “we want to help him maintain and not lose any more abilities.”
-Then, when my 3 yr old son looks at me and asks for his walker because it hurts to walk or he can’t……..that just gut-punches me.
+Then, my 3 yr old son looks at me and asks for his walker because it hurts to walk or he can’t do something.
+That gut punches me.

 Mounds of Paperwork

 I filled that paperwork out about a month ago.
 I didn’t forget about it, but I didn’t pursue it either.
-Then, I was facing it….the phone rang.
+Then, I was facing it, and the phone rang.
 I did not answer it.
 There was a moment when I listened to my voicemail.
 Then, I felt the warmth of tears filling my eyes.
 I called.
-Hunter was going to be granted a wish.
+H was going to be granted a wish.
 I am humbled.
 I am sad.
 I’m excited for him to be allowed to be a kid without being surrounded by medical staff.
 I have all these emotions that I have a hard time processing.

 I thanked them profusely.
-There was a point when I tried to explain to Hunter that we were going to see Mickey Mouse.
+There was a point when I tried to explain to H that we would see Mickey Mouse.
 Also, I told my other kids, my husband, and my sister.
-I should have had more excited inflection in my voice.
+I should have had a more exciting inflection in my voice.
 My kids should have been more excited.
-Yet, we all knew the magnitude of his condition and that his case was reviewed and just by reading it on paper, he qualified.
+Yet, we all knew the magnitude of his condition and that his case was reviewed, and just by reading it on paper, he qualified.

 We will get excited, eventually.
 I will plan things.
-We are SO grateful for the opportunity and it will be so nice to get away for a little bit without stressing about 5000 different things.
-I get to meet up with a couple of adoptive families I have come to love through Facebook.
+We are SO grateful for the opportunity, and it will be nice to get away for a little bit without stressing about 5000 different things.
+I meet up with a couple of adoptive families I have come to love through Facebook.
 There are so many good things that will come out of this.

 God is Still Good

 God is good.
 I foresaw this ordeal before He created the Earth.
-He is showing us another bit of my rainbow and I’m so thankful.
-But, I’d rather see my son healthy than to go on a vacation.
-Until then….we are heading to Disney.
+He is showing us another bit of my rainbow, and I’m so thankful.
+But I’d rather see my son healthy than going on a vacation.
+Until then, we are heading to Disney.